 Academic and Vocational Programs (excluding Continuing Studies and Trades)

 For students in all programs except Trades and Continuing Studies programs, we graduate students four times a year: in January, and three times in June (see above).
 Some vocational programs may be conferred during the term, including the Health Care Assistant Certificate.
 If you chose to attend the ceremony and your credential has already been received, please ensure you have submitted an application for graduation.
-The application form is fillable online and you will need Adobe Acrobat to fill it out.
 Credentials are conferred at convocation and, for students choosing not to attend, distributed shortly thereafter.
 For a list of programs represented at each ceremony, please check the links in the side menu.

 For students in the Trades, all credentials except Welding A and B must first be audited and conferred by the Education Council, which meets monthly except for in the summer.
 During the year, students are audited and sent to Education Council for approval and conferral of their credential on a monthly basis.
 With processing time, you should expect to receive your credential within 3 to 6 weeks.
 For students in the Welder Foundation program, you will receive your log book before your certificate is issued, usually mailed within 7 to 10 business days of receipt of final paperwork in the graduation office.
 Trades also holds a commencement ceremony in the summer.

 Please note: Education Council does not meet in July and August.
-If your program finishes during these months, and you meet graduation requirements, you will receive your credential in September.
+If your program finishes during these months, and you meet graduation requirements, you will receive your credential in the fall.

 Processing times vary for Continuing Studies programs.
 Once the graduation office has been sent a list of students eligible for certificates, they are processed within 5 to 7 business days and sent out to the mailing address on file.